 Rose obeyed, keeping her hands high.
 The Master grabbed one of her hands and pulled her over to him.
 "Coat off," he hissed.

 "Buy me a drink first," Rose said flippantly.

-"My dear do not try my patience," the Master said looking right at her.
+"My dear do not try my patience," the Master hissed looking right at her.
 "You will obey me."

 Rose felt a push against her mind, but forced the feeling away.
 "Alright alright," She said as she shrugged out of her coat, grabbing the sonic pen from the pocket as she did so and set it on the table next to them with the chronosteel objects glinting in the light.
 Before the Master could see, Rose slipped the sonic pen into the pocket of her jeans.

-"That's better," the Master said.
+"That's better," the Master murmured.
 "Now which dart is it?"

-"I don't know," Rose said.
-"I can't really tell by sight.
+"I don't know," Rose replied honestly.
+"I can't tell by sight.
 I have to touch the object to be sure."

 The Master gave her a hard and disbelieving look while he kept his weapon pointed at her.
 Swallowing, Rose remained still while the Master moved towards the dartboard with his eyes moving between her and the darts.
 Finally he reached the board and started to inspect the darts, trying his focus away from Rose.
 Keeping an eye on him, Rose reached into her pocket and pulled out the sonic pen.
 She lifted her hands up to her head again and pushed the button of the sonic pen with it pointed at the bar.

 Three glasses exploded on the shelf and Rose slipped the sonic pen into her hair.
 The Master spun and looked over at the bar in alarm, no longer pointing the weapon at Rose.
 Lunging forward, Rose summoned her sword and swung it upward.
 She stopped the blade against the Master's neck, cutting into his skin only the smallest bit, but enough to draw blood and get his attention.